 The flyback controls the operation mode of the PFC.
-The PFC is turned on at an internal flyback frequency of 86 kHz and it is turned off at an internal frequency of 48 kHz (see Figure 12 and the TEA1752T\LT data sheet).
-PFC has a relatively fast turn-on, but its turn-off is delayed via capacitor C24, which is connected to the PFCTIMER pin (see Figure 17).
+The PFC is turned on at an internal flyback frequency of 86 kHz and it is turned off at an internal frequency of 48 kHz (see Figure 14 and the TEA1753T and TEA1753LT data sheets).
+PFC has a relatively fast turn-on, but its turn-off is delayed via capacitor C24, which is connected to the PFCTIMER pin (see Figure 19).
 In this way it is possible to prevent the PFC from entering a kind of burst mode because of fast and substantial repetitive load changes at the output.
 Preventing this results in a more stable input voltage for the flyback.
 The amount of time for ignoring the shutting down signal of the PFC depends on the capacitance value connected to the PFCTIMER pin.
-This time can be calculated with Equation 27:
+This time is calculated using Equation 27:

-$$t{delay-PFC{off}} \approx C24 \times 36 \times 10^4 \tag{27}$$
+$$t{delay-PFC{off}} \approx C24 \times 72 \times 10^4 \tag{27}$$

-Example: a capacitance value of 2.7 $\mu F$ for C24 results in a delay of approximately 1 s.
+Example: a capacitance value of 1.5 μF for C24 results in a delay of approximately 1.1 s.
 It is recommended to use a minimum value of 1 nF for C24.
-It is also recommended to place the 10 nF noise filter capacitor C15 as close as possible to the FBCTRL pin to guarantee a smooth transition from PFC-off to PFC-on and to avoid audible noise in the flyback transformer.
+It is also recommended to place the 10 nF noise filter capacitor C15 as close as possible to the FBCTRL pin to guarantee a smooth transition from PFC off to PFC on and to avoid audible noise in the flyback transformer.

-Note that the hysteresis between turning on and turning off the PFC can be influenced by the inductance value (see Section 5.1.2).
+Note that the hysteresis between turning on and turning off the PFC is influenced by the inductance value (see Section 5.1.2).
 Also the valley time and other disturbances on the FBCTRL pin makes the hysteresis smaller.
-It is therefore advised to use the layout guidance (see Section 7) and keep the valley time short (usually a value close to 1.1 $\mu$ s leads to good results).
+It is therefore advised to use the layout guidance (see Section 7) and keep the valley time short (usually a value close to 1.1 μ s leads to good results).